 What form(s) does this medication come in?

-Each film-coated, white, oval, scored tablet, marked with "EL" on one side, contains escitalopram 10 mg (as escitalopram oxalate).
+Each film-coated, white, oval, scored tablet, marked with "EL" on one side, contains 10 mg of escitalopram (as escitalopram oxalate).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, talc, and titanium dioxide (white E-171).

-Each film-coated, white, oval, scored tablet, marked with "EN" on one side, contains escitalopram 20 mg (as escitalopram oxalate).
+Each film-coated, white, oval, scored tablet, marked with "EN" on one side, contains 20 mg of escitalopram (as escitalopram oxalate).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, talc, and titanium dioxide (white E-171).